uvicpraxis/uvicpraxis.github.io/gpms.md

 * Elements marked with [R] are required.
 * Elements marked with [+] are repeatable.
-* GPMS refers to the Gameplay Metadata Schema.
+* GPMS refers to the Press Record Gameplay Metadata Schema.
 * GPFC refers to the Press Record Gameplay Footage Collection.
 * NPC refers to a non-player character.
 * PC refers to a player character.